 - 1927: The largest Negro newspaper west of the Missouri River for a period of time, the Omaha Guide, was established by B. V. and C. C. Galloway in Omaha.
 The paper had a circulation of over twenty-five thousand and an advertisers’ list including business firms from coast to coast.

 - 1927: Dr. John Andrew Singleton, an African American dentist and civil rights activist, represents North Omaha in the Nebraska Legislature.

 - 1927: Harrison Pinkett survives an attack by a man with a gun who was screaming against Pinkett’s anti-gambling efforts in Omaha.

 - 1928: The first chapter National Urban League west of the Mississippi River was formed in Omaha.

 - 1929: Dr. Aaron Manasses McMillan represents North Omaha in the Nebraska Legislature.

 - 1930: A clandestine group started called the Knights and Daughters of Tabor in Omaha.
 Also known as the “Knights of Liberty”, it was a secret African-American organization whose goal was “nothing less than the destruction of slavery.”

-- 1930: 1930, two men placed an iron cross covered with oil-soaked burlap and set it on fire on the lawn of African American community leader, dentist and politician John Singleton.
+- 1930: 1930, two men placed an iron cross covered with oil-soaked burlap and set it on fire on the lawn of African American community leader, dentist and politician Dr. John A. Singleton, DDS.
 John was away, but his wife and niece were there.
 His father, Millard Singleton, also a community leader, arrived shortly and tore down the cross in front of a large crowd.

 - 1934: Thomas Mahammitt becomes the first African American to be awarded the “Silver Beaver Award” by the Boy Scouts of America.